ahmedkhamees37/my_cluster_setup/README.md

 ---

-## What can this do for you? ✨
+## What can this Ansible project do for you? ✨

-This awesome setup handles a bunch of things to get your cluster humming:
+This awesome **Ansible-powered** setup handles a bunch of things to get your cluster humming:

 * **Installs all the goodies**: Gets `pacemaker`, `corosync`, and `pcs` installed on every node.
 * **Network wizardry**: Sets up your network interfaces perfectly for that crucial cluster heartbeat.